mbaradad/munkres-tensorflow/README.md

 # munkres-tensorflow
 Port of Hungarian method/Munkres algorithm C++ implementation to tensorflow interface
 ## Functionality
-This is a port https://github.com/saebyn/munkres-cpp to Tensorflow interface.
+This is a port of https://github.com/saebyn/munkres-cpp to Tensorflow interface.

-This version allows K arbitrary cost matrices (NxM) as input, and outputs a K vectors of N elements, corresponding to the perfect bipartite matching that minimizes the sumatory of the selected elements.
+This version allows K arbitrary cost matrices (NxM) as input, and outputs K vectors of N elements, corresponding to the perfect bipartite matching that minimizes the summatory of the selected elements.

 The input tensor should be of rank 3, with dimensions [batch_size, N, M], where each element is a cost matrix.
-Note that all cost matrices should have the same size.
 The output tensor will be of rank 2, with dimensions [batch_size, N], corresponding to the  assignment.

 ## Usage